-To view information regarding the 2015 Comprehensive Plan, please visit the 2015 Comprehensive Plan page.
+To view information regarding the Comprehensive Plan Update, please visit the Comprehensive Plan Update page.

 CITY COUNCIL AND PLANNING COMMISSION